Writing and publishing

 my German portable typewriter

-It all started when I won first prize in a little writing competition in my home town (with Death walks round the world).
-To test the water, in 1985 I applied for a regional Arts Council bursary: if I get it, I'll start writing more seriously; if I don't, I'll only write when I feel like it.
-I got it, and have since built a body of work amounting to over 50 short stories (with 11 at late draft stage) and three short novels (two still in progress).
-Short stories were once badly neglected in the UK, but until I left full-time work in 1992 they suited my extended lunch hours in Nottingham city library; now they suit my time management style.
-I mainly keep poetry private (little confidence in it, mainly!) although I’ve used it to illustrate one personal area of this site.
-I tend to move between between art, music and writing.
-I once used the neat little German portable (above left) for poetry.
-The first thing I ever did on a (green-screen Amstrad) computer was write.
+It started when I won first prize in a local writing competition in my home town (with Death walks round the world).
+To test the water, in 1985 I applied for a regional Arts Council bursary: if successful, I planned to start writing more seriously; if I wasn't, I'll only write when I feel like it.
+I did receive it, and have since built a body of work amounting to over 50 short stories (with 11 at late draft stage) and three short novels (two still in progress).
+Most of my writing would now be described as Speculative fiction, a current category that has mutated from other sometimes more restrictive classifications such as magic realism and the more literary quarter of science fiction.

 The iron alarm